 Celebrating and Saluting Veterans and Their Career Transitions

 Making a career change or “re-careering” can be challenging for anyone but making a shift from a career in the military to a civilian career can be a tremendous adjustment.
-Every day members of the military begin their quest for a position as a civilian which can be a daunting task as they hope the skills learned in the military transfer to a civilian career.
+Every day, members of the military begin their quest for a position as a civilian, which can be a daunting task as they hope the skills learned in the military transfer to a civilian career.

 Q: Describe your transition from the military to your first job outside the military.